Whether you’re just hitting at a practice session or advancing through the draw in a tournament, it’s always beneficial to show up prepared.

 Having the ability to stay in the moment and focus on the next point (rather than dwell on that sitter you just bricked on break point) is facilitated by establishing a common routine or pattern to be used automatically at each interval.
 You can see this method in action on the tour as most players are zealous adherents of this technique.

 The Official Wimbledon Shop sells branded towels that you can have personalized for added inspiration.

 A plastic bag isn’t ideal because the moisture is trapped and becomes a breeding ground for bacteria.
-A better alternative is to use the wet bags that come with all of the bags in the Epirus collection.
-These moisture-proof bags handle wetness and scent but are breathable enough to ensure that your kit doesn’t become a health hazard.
+A better alternative is to use a waterproof wet bag like this one from the Epirus Everyday Collection.
+These waterproof bags trap any wetness and scent to ensure that your kit doesn’t become a health hazard.
 They also separate your used clothing items and shoes from the other clean contents of your bag and your valuable electronics.

 It’s always a good idea to carry an extra tennis outfit with you for unexpected situations that can pose logistical challenges.
 Whether it’s putting on a fresh shirt and pair of socks for the third set or needing to be prepared to play a match re-scheduled at the last minute, grabbing a change of clothes from your bag is far preferable to hitting the pro shop for a panicked shopping session!